 - Consultation with Veterinarian: Consult with a veterinarian for proper diagnosis and management of pepper allergies in dogs, including allergy testing and personalized treatment plans.

-- Symptom Management: Work with a veterinarian to develop a plan for managing symptoms of pepper allergies in dogs, which may include antihistamines, corticosteroids, or hypoallergenic diets.
+- Symptom Management: Work with a veterinarian to develop a plan for managing symptoms of it allergies in dogs, which may include antihistamines, corticosteroids, or hypoallergenic diets.

 Pepper Patrol: Safeguarding Your Home and Your Dog